*Original publication, February 2019, updated January 2022.

 I know when I don't get plenty of sleep, I'm cranky, foggy, and dizzy.

-Feeling that way doesn't help kids do well in school, perform in sports or get along with others.
+Feeling that way doesn't help kids do well in school, perform in sports, or get along with others.

-Chronic sleep deprivation can worsen mental health disorders or in otherwise healthy teenagers may also contribute to depressive symptoms.
+Chronic sleep deprivation can worsen mental health disorders or, in otherwise healthy teenagers, may also contribute to depressive symptoms.
 This can add to excessive daytime sleepiness.

 Many high school students turn to energy drinks.
 Despite teenagers thinking it's no big deal.
 They have negative effects on the body unless used in moderation.